 What genuinely makes you different from other candidates?
-Everyone has a particular strength that makes them valuable to a company, ensure you make a point of mentioning yours.
-Anyone can list ‘soft skills’ as a strength but highlighting a particular aspect of your personality that really stands out will ultimately be more relevant and impressive than generic skills that everyone has.
+Everyone has a particular strength that makes them valuable to a company; please mention yours.
+Anyone can list ‘soft skills’ as a strength, but highlighting a specific aspect of your personality that stands out will ultimately be more relevant and impressive than generic skills everyone has.

 6. Use keywords

-Just as websites these days are commonly optimised for search engines, your CV and online profiles should also be written in a way that makes them easy to find.
-Recruitment agencies and hiring managers often search for candidates online so you need to make sure your online profile is optimised.
+Just as websites are commonly optimised for search engines, your CV and online profiles should also be written in a way that makes them easy to find.
+Recruitment agencies and hiring managers often search for candidates online, so you must ensure your online profile is optimised.
 Identify the keywords you want to be identified by and make sure that your CV and online social profiles reflect this.
 Using terms like “the latest technologies” won’t help you, be specific.
-Ensure you fully complete Linkedin and job board profiles where the option is available and take the time to do so.
+Ensure you complete your Linkedin and job board profiles where the option is available, and take the time to do so.
 It might lead to your next interview!

-Tip: Have a look at a number of job descriptions of roles that you are interested in and include some of their keywords that match your skills and experience in your CV.
+Tip: Look at several job descriptions of roles you are interested in and include some of their keywords that match your skills and experience in your CV.

 7. Do not exaggerate

-Exaggerating your experience or some other detail on your CV is likely to end up in an embarrassing situation before, during or after the interview.
-When found out, it won’t look good, and will likely be the end of the process for you.
-Always ensure that the information you are giving is truthful.
+Exaggerating your experience or some other detail on your CV will likely result in an embarrassing situation before, during or after the interview.
+When found out, it won’t look good and will probably be the end of the process for you.
+So always ensure that the information you are giving is truthful.

 If you’re looking for your next IT job opportunity, Whitehall Resources provides specialist IT recruitment services to some of the biggest and best-known brands worldwide.
 So register your CV to stay up to date with the latest IT jobs across the UK, Europe, the Middle East and the US.